 12Stone Church is an elder governed, staff led congregation that strives to equip God’s people for meaningful ministry.
 The elders are elected from among the members of the congregation in accordance with the by-laws of the Church and in accordance with The Discipline of the Wesleyan Church.

 Every year, 12Stone undergoes a full financial audit by an independent CPA firm.
 An Audit Committee, comprised of independent members of the church with expertise in non-profit governance, oversees the scope and execution of the audit.
-Copies of the most current audit are available to members upon request through firstname.lastname@example.org.
-Please provide your mailing address within the request.
+Church members interested in learning more about our stewardship and accountability practices can request a meeting through email@example.com .